gardener/gardener/landscaper/pkg/controlplane/README.md

 The Gardener cluster identity is a string that uniquely identifies the Gardener installation.
 It can be any string that uniquely identifies the landscape.
-If not provided, sets a default identity.
+If not provided, sets a generated default identity with the scheme `landscape-<4 digits>`.

 ``` yaml
 clusterIdentity: my-company-landscape-dev